Dirrty: Release and chart performance

 "Dirrty" was released as the lead single from Stripped.
 RCA Records encouraged Aguilera to release the ballad "Beautiful" as the first single from Stripped.
 Aguilera insisted on releasing "Dirrty" as the lead single, as she felt that it represented her "real" persona.
-RCA Records sent "Dirrty" to US pop and rhythmic radio stations on September 3, 2002.
+After a leak in August, RCA Records sent "Dirrty" to US pop and rhythmic radio stations on September 3, 2002.
 It debuted at number 64 on the Hot 100 Airplay chart on September 21, 2002, and rose to number 49 the following week.
 It dropped one place to number 50 on the chart issue dated October 5, 2002.
 RCA Records released it in the United States as a 12-inch single on September 24, 2002, and as a CD single with "I Will Be" as a B-side on October 14.
 Another US CD featuring "Make Over" as its B-side was released on December 10.
 "Dirrty" was also released as a CD single in Germany on October 14, and in the United Kingdom on November 11 by RCA and Sony Music Entertainment.

 "Dirrty" was Aguilera's first single to fail to enter the top 20 of the US Billboard Hot 100, peaking at number 48 on October 5, 2002.
 It debuted at number 67 on September 21, 2002, and rose to number 49 the following week.
 "Dirrty" additionally charted at number 14 on Top 40 Mainstream, number 20 on Rhythmic Top 40, and number 22 on Top 40 Tracks.
 It reached number four on the Billboard Hot 100 Singles Sales chart in late December 2002.
 On October 14, 2022, it was certified platinum by the Recording Industry Association of America (RIAA) for shipments of 1,000,000 copies.

 Outside of the United States, "Dirrty" debuted at number seven on the Canadian Singles Chart in Canada on November 30, 2002, and later peaked at number five on February 15, 2003.

 In the United Kingdom, the single debuted at the top of the UK Singles Chart on November 17, 2002—for the week ending date November 23, 2002—becoming Aguilera's third number one and remaining on the top spot for two weeks, and was certified platinum by the British Phonographic Industry.

 The song reached the top 10 of the charts in many other European countries including Ireland (number one), Netherlands (number two), Norway, Spain, and Switzerland (number three), Belgian Flanders, Denmark, and Germany (number four), and Austria and Hungary (number five).
 Overall, the song peaked at number three on the European Hot 100 Singles chart on December 7, 2002.

 "Dirrty" also peaked at number four on the ARIA Singles Charts in Australia and was certified platinum by the Australian Recording Industry Association.